 If you don't like hot temperatures, you will love Iceland.
 The country is place where you can enjoy all year a pleasant weather, from mild winters to cooler summers.
 It's a stunningly beautiful country that will amaze you with its desolate landscapes.

 The population of the Republic of Iceland is only about 330,000, which makes it the least populated country in Europe.
 Iceland is rich in natural wonders which attracts plenty of tourists from all around the world.
 A fun way to explore this amazing country independently is by car.
-Or if you wanna save some money on accommodation, look into campervan rental in Iceland.
+Or if you wanna save some money on accommodation in Iceland, look into campervan rental in Iceland.

 Here is a list with some of the best places you must see...
 Enjoy!